 Resident in Spain: tax advantages

-Now that we have gotten out of the way that you can no longer game the system pretending not to be resident in Spain following the introduction of the CSR, you may be surprised to learn there are a great number of tax advantages on becoming tax resident in Spain.
+Now that we have gotten out of the way that you can no longer game the system pretending not to be resident in Spain following the introduction of the CRS, you may be surprised to learn there are a great number of tax advantages on becoming tax resident in Spain.

 Post-Brexit, many of the tax advantages that British could benefit from as members of the European Union will cease to exist.
 As an example, in a recent Spanish Inheritance Tax Assessment Report (SITAR) we completed on behalf of a UK-domiciled client, it resulted in him having to pay 2,300% more (two thousand three hundred pc) in IHT post-Brexit than if he were Spanish (or EU) tax resident.
 Food for thought.